 My Digital Nomad Packing List

-I travel slowly and I like to travel in relative luxury – I am not trying to take just “carry on” and I’m happy to pay extra to stick 20Kg in the hold of a plane.
+I travel slowly and I like to travel in relative luxury – I am not trying to take just “carry on” and I’m happy to pay extra to stick a 20Kg bag in the hold of a plane.
 When I turn up to a new place, I am 100% taking a taxi to my destination, so I’ve never needed to walk somewhere with all my bags.
 Once I’m in a place, I just use a day bag.

 The Osprey Sojourn is rugged, looks great and has heavy-duty wheels.
-It also has a secret compartment which transforms it in to a backpack.
+It also has a secret compartment that holds some straps which transforms it in to a backpack.
 I owned this bag for 7 years and it did me really well – so well I sold it on eBay as a second hand item and got 50% of the purchase price back.
-In the 7 years I had it I only ever used it twice as a backpack, but its cool to have the option.
-Yes, its an 80L bag, fully packed it tends to weight around 18Kg, but I’m not overly focused on packing lightly.
+In the 7 years I had it I only ever used it twice as a backpack, but it’s cool to have the option.
+Yes, it’s an 80L bag, fully packed it tends to weight around 15-18Kg, but I’m not overly focused on packing lightly.
 There is also a 60L version available if you want to make sure you’re under the 15Kg hold luggage weight limit sometimes seen out in Asia.
 This is a sturdy bag and highly recommended if you want something more rugged than a suitcase.